Zuehlke/aws-cloudformation-tutorial/documentation/basic_stack/template_desc.md

 	...
 ```

-In this block, we define all the resources we want to allocate.
+In the Resource block, we define all the resources we want to allocate.

 - **VPC:** Creates a *Virtual Private Cloud* that covers the CIDR Block 172.31.0.0/16.
 - **InternetGateway:** Lets the resources in the VPC access the internet.
 Routing tables have to be defined therefore.